 - Flaky Sea Salt: I love the crunch flaky sea salt adds to fried chicken.
 My favorite brand is Jacobsen Sea Salt.

-- Avocado oil: It’s my favorite neutral, high-temperature cooking oil.
+- Avocado oil: Instead of using vegetable oil to deep-fry the chicken, I love using this neutral, high-temperature cooking oil.
 If you want to reuse it after frying, follow these instructions on how to clean deep-fry oil with gelatin.
+(If you’re air frying the chicken, use avocado oil spray with no additives.
+The additives can cause an sticky buildup on the air fryer surface.)

-- Potato starch: This is the naturally gluten-free coating that I like to use for this recipe.
+- Potato starch: Some Taiwanese popcorn chicken recipes use cornstarch or sweet potato flour (or sweet potato starch) as the coating, but potato starch is the naturally gluten-free coating that I prefer.
 You can substitute tapioca starch, but I think potato starch gives a crispier crunch!

 How to make Taiwanese Popcorn Chicken